bitcoinerlab/discovery/README.md

      ```typescript
      const history = discovery.getHistory({ descriptors, network });
      ```

+   - **Fetching Status and Timing**:
+     The `whenFetched` method offers insight into whether a descriptor's outputs are currently being fetched and the timestamp of the last successful fetch:
+     ```typescript
+     const fetchStatus = discovery.whenFetched({ descriptor, network });
+     // Returns: { fetching: boolean, timeFetched: number } or undefined if not fetched.
+     ```
+     This method is useful to avoid redundant network requests by checking if the data is already being fetched or has been recently updated.
+It works for both ranged and non-ranged descriptors and can be particularly helpful in optimizing data synchronization processes.

-   - **Discovering Standard Accounts**:
+   - **Fetching Standard Accounts**:
-     The `discoverStandardAccounts` method is a helper that automates the common task of discovering standard accounts (pkh, sh(wpkh), wpkh) associated with a master node, using data already fetched from the network.
+     The `fetchStandardAccounts` method is a helper that automates the common task of retrieving or updating standard accounts (pkh, sh(wpkh), wpkh) associated with a master node, using data already fetched from the network.
 This method saves developers time and eliminates repetitive coding tasks.

-     Efficiently discover wallet accounts with:
+     Efficiently retrieve wallet accounts with:
      ```typescript
-     await discovery.discoverStandardAccounts({
+     await discovery.fetchStandardAccounts({
        masterNode,
        gapLimit: 20, // The default gap limit
        network,